 Value Communication and Collaboration

 Surprisingly enough, one of the best ways to reduce worksite injury or illness is to simply talk.
 Communication is key to the success of any project or relationship.
 The construction industry has a plethora of moving parts and players that must work in coordination towards a common goal.
-If collaboration is lacking, you can expect to need a construction lawyer in Mobile, AL to guide you through an injury claim in the near future.
+If collaboration is lacking, you can expect to need a Birmingham construction lawyer to guide you through an injury claim in the near future.

 Implement and Maintain Recommended Practices